ethschan/SnakeDoc/README.md

 SnakeDoc is a tool designed to generate Java-doc style website documentation for Arduino/C++ code. if your code comments follow a standardized format, SnakeDoc will generate comprehensive documentation for you.
 Features

+## Features

+    Automated Generation: SnakeDoc will automatically generate documentation for yuour Arduion/C++ code provided it is properly commented.
+    Java-doc Style: Familiar Java-doc style documentation for developers acquainted with Java's documentation style.

 ## Prerequisites

     Arduino/C++ codebase with comments in the SnakeDoc standardized format.

-## Usage 🛠
+## Usage

-    Clone the repository.
+    1. Clone the repository.
-    Run SnakeDoc on your Arduino/C++ project.
+    2. Run SnakeDoc on your Arduino/C++ project.
-    Navigate to the generated documentation website.
+    3. Navigate to the generated documentation website.

-## Standardized Format 📝
+## Example Format

 Here's a snapshot of the expected format, for an Arduino C SDCard reader function: